mitloehn/csvtyp/README.md

 tables.py

 - run SQL queries on csv.db and create nice Latex tabular code
 - write to file tabs.tex
 - each table is assigned a macro name starting with \tabs

-full run about 4 hours:
+full run about 4 hours - make para

-  make para

-csv.db:

-not part of git repo, everything is created in rayner
+csv.db - not part of git repo, everything is created in rayner

-nerctools:

-cython version of subset check.  nice try, epic fail. slower than pure python.
+nerctools -  cython version of subset check.  nice try, epic fail. slower than pure python.

 # Column typing only: Extracting types and labels from Wikidata dump, apply to list of CSV files